warewoof/DocumentToImageConverter-php/README.md

 * Image density can be changed, but will directly affect performance.
 At 150, it seems to average just under 1 second per page conversion with reasonable quality, but this will be variable depending on system spec and loading

-* The image display is using FancyBox library, which is customized with the addition of First/Last buttons and Next/Previous without needing to resize.
+* The image display is using [FancyBox](http://fancyapps.com/fancybox/) library, which is customized with the addition of First/Last buttons and Next/Previous without needing to resize.

+* Tested environment: Mac OSX 10.10.5, PHP 5.3.29